-Two days??
-Is it possible to get the flavor of two towns in France in only two days?
-Can I get a Oui Bien Sur up in here?* If you follow my two-word suggestions below, you’ll have time to taste the food France is known for, tour adorable Renaissance towns, and sample a few of the many things Chambéry and Annecy made famous, including secret passageways, trompe-oeil-ed cathedrals, vermouth-stirred cocktails, and truffles au chocolat.
+Two day trip to France??
+Is it possible to get the flavor of two towns with only a two day trip to France?
+Can I get a Oui Bien Sur up in here?* If you follow my suggestions below, you’ll have time to taste the food France is known for, tour adorable Renaissance towns, and sample a few of the many things Chambéry and Annecy made famous, including secret passageways, trompe-oeil-ed cathedrals, vermouth-stirred cocktails, and truffles au chocolat.
+Although you only have two days in France, it will feel like a lifetime

 For the next few hours, I went on a roller-coaster ride of flavors, thanks to Chef Jean Sulpice, our host for the afternoon.
 He acquired two Michelin stars at his eponymous restaurant in Val Thorens, before moving south to this sunny spot.
 Did I say he was the youngest chef in history to receive those stars at the age of 26?
 I knew I was in good hands as I dug into an eight-course meal beginning with Frog’s Legs (oh la la!) and ending with a Parsley Sorbet (c’est magnifique!)